 Tags: abazia, church national gathering, church's national gathering, flow of blood, general assembly, general assembly 2014, kwong, kwong abazia, kwong abazia vice-moderator, larissa kwong, larissa kwong abazia, larissa kwong abazia vice-moderator, national gathering, next church national, next church national gathering, next church's national, next church's national gathering, opening worship, people of color, siblings of color

-Ministries: Camps and Conferences, Communications, Gender & Racial Justice
+Ministries: Camps and Conferences, Communications, Gender, Racial and Intercultural Justice